MrRezoo/MrRezoo/README.md

 I am always ready to help those who care about their lives moment by moment

 ---
+also I am an open-source enthusiast and maintainer.

+And eager to find skillful and knowledgeable friends through open-source society and get knowledge

 According to Steve Jobs:
 > Stay hungry
 > Stay Foolish
->

-Here are some ideas to get you started:
+---

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 Python & Data Mining